simpsonst/posthack/README.md

 ```

 Some servers use dots as separators for nested folders, and some use slashes.
-You can first use `push-imap -l` to list folders in the account, showing what is used in each case.
+You can first use `list-imap` to list folders in the account, showing what is used in each case.
 It will also show how certain other special characters are escaped.

-Now you can add terminating `procmail` rules that use `push-imap` to deliver to specific folders, using the strings that `push-imap -l` specifies.
+Now you can add terminating `procmail` rules that use `push-imap` to deliver to specific folders, using the strings that `list-imap` specifies.
 For example, this one delivers Twitter notifications to `Alerts/News`:

 ```